SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/elasticsearch-opentelemetry.md

 <TabItem value="Linux">

 1. Copy the yaml file to `/etc/otelcol-sumo/conf.d/` folder in the Elasticsearch instance which needs to be monitored.
 2. Place Env file in the following directory
 ```sh
 /etc/otelcol-sumo/env/
 ```
-3.  restart the collector using
+3. Testart the collector using:
 ```sh
  sudo systemctl restart otelcol-sumo
 ```